 The fun stuff!
 Bar menus, his and her cocktails, fun games to play at the tables to break the ice, song suggestions, way-finding for photo booths or cocktail hours, the guest book table or the gift table – point out all the details!
 These can simply be framed and placed on table tops or easels.

 What’s all this going to set me back?

-I tend to budget higher than the final cost so try and encompass any last minute surprises that might spring up.
-This last month could bring a handful of surprises or it could be smooth sailing.
+I tend to budget higher than the final cost to try and encompass any last minute surprises that might spring up; this last month could bring a handful of surprises or it could be smooth sailing.